 Class of shares

-The existence of two classes of shares is due to historical reasons, but this is no longer a very common practice on the Oslo Stock Exchange.
-As a result the Board has initiated an evaluation of the legal and regulatory issues related to converting into one single class of shares.
-Any change of share structure would require majority vote in both share classes.
+The existence of two classes of shares is due to historical reasons.
+This is no longer a common practice on the Oslo Stock Exchange.

 Transactions in own shares

-Any transactions carried out by the Company in treasuryshares will be reported to the Oslo Stock Exchange and to other wider market through stock exchange releases
+Any transactions carried out by the Company in own shares shall be conducted over the Oslo Stock Exchange or at prevailing arm's length prices if carried out in any other way.
+Such transactions will be reported to the Oslo Stock Exchange and to the wider market through immediate stock exchange releases and press releases.